Data protection policy

 Trade register/number: Handelsgericht Berlin - HRB 80018 B

-Authorised representative of the Board: Marcus Maximilian Wöhrl
+Chairman of the board: Marcus Maximilian Wöhrl

 Telephone number: +49 30 202 13 300